 - Ability to comply with the Guidelines for Approved Analysts

 - Demonstrated experience, professional and technical skills in the fields of calibration and/or chemical testing and/or biological testing

-- The ability to maintain copies of all records and other documentation relating to services, including:
+- Ability to maintain copies of all records and other documentation relating to services for a period of 7 years, including:

 - the results